scrabbletank/farhome-rules/rulesdoc.md

 When rolling wounds from an attack or maneuver that uses your strength you may instead treat all wound dice as wounds.
 You can do this up to your strength score, after which you must long rest before using again.

-#### Fleetfoot
+#### Turnabout
 *Requires 5 Dexterity, 20th Level*

-When taking a move or sprint action you may spend 1 additional AP to become immune to opportunity attacks.
+When the target of an attack, if the attack misses you may make an opportunity attack against the target.

 #### Juggernaut
 *Requires 5 Stamina, 20th Level*